WinstonTan/stcodechallenge/README.md

 2. I don't see video in main article, I assume the video element would be within the same div class='pane-content' for main article in homepage.

 3. Currently I wrote a temporary workaround to get rid of the homepage advertisement frame by refreshing the page.
 This written in "Given" Login.feature step.

+4. There's a bug found with the following steps in Android ST app:
+(1) Launch ST app
+(2) Navigate to "LATEST" tab
+(3) Tap on one article
+(4) Without waiting the tapped article to load on screen, tap on another article

+Issue: ST app crashed immediately.